Laker Airways: Weight-saving

-Among the weight-saving measures, Laker Airways used to make its aircraft fly further without refueling was a baggage allowance limit of 40 lb rather than the more usual 44 lb, and carrying fewer passengers than the aircraft could hold.
+Among the weight-saving measures Laker Airways used to make its aircraft fly further without the need of refuelling was a baggage allowance limit of 40 lb rather less than the more usual 44 lb, and carrying fewer passengers than the aircraft could hold.
 This policy was first employed when the airline began operating its BAC One-Elevens.
 By limiting the free baggage allowance and restricting passengers, the company used the weight saved to carry additional fuel, increasing range.

 This was sufficient to permit non-stop flights from London Gatwick or Berlin Tegel to Tenerife at least in one direction, depending on the direction and strength of the winds.
 This helped make Laker's One-Elevens more competitive with larger, longer-range aircraft operated by rivals, especially for tour operators struggling to fill a bigger aircraft profitably.
 If the passenger load was greater than 70, the charterer paid for any stops, encouraging operators to keep to 70 passengers.

 Alternatively, weight saved as a result of limiting free baggage could be traded for reduced fuel consumption on shorter routes well within the BAC One-Eleven's range by making the aircraft lighter, even with a full load of passengers.